Habanero Peppers – Fruity, Spicy and Beautiful

 Habaneros work well when mixed with other pepper varieties, and we particularly like them with tropical fruits.
 This gives sauces a great blend of heat and flavor that goes well with lots of food, like pizza, tacos, and much more.

 If you don’t want to make your own, try some of our favorite habanero hot sauces.
-To name a few, we love Yellowbird, Secret Aardvark and Kitchen Garden Farms sauces.
+To name a few, Yellowbird, Secret Aardvark and Kitchen Garden Farms are all great options.

 Dehydrating and grinding habaneros is a great way to keep your peppers for 1 year or longer.
-Dried pepper flakes or powder are great to use as a meat rub or for spicing up soups or stews.
-They will keep for a long time outside of the refrigerator, and it is simple to do.
+Dried pepper flakes or powder are perfect as a meat rub or for spicing up soups and stews.
+They will keep for a long time outside of the refrigerator, and it is a simple process.

-Salsa is traditionally made with jalapeño peppers, but if you like it with some extra kick (and we assume you do…) try adding in some fresh habaneros.
+Salsa is traditionally made with jalapeƱo peppers, but if you like it with some extra kick (and I assume you do…) try adding in some chopped habaneros.
 Not only does it spice things up, but the flavors work really well with the other ingredients in salsa.

-Another great way to use habaneros in salsa is to smoke them first or roast them to help reduce the intensity of heat.
-This can also add great rich flavor to your peppers before using them in a tasty salsa.
+Another great way to use habaneros in salsa is to smoke them first, or roast them to help reduce the intensity of heat.
+This can also add great rich flavor to your peppers before using them in a tasty salsa or hot sauce.

 Tip: Try adding in some peach or pineapple for a sweet and spicy tropical take on your homemade habanero salsa.